OUR BELIEFS

 THE SCRIPTURES

 We believe the sixty-six books of the Old and New Testaments to be the full record of God’s self-disclosure to mankind.
 Different men, while writing according to their own styles and personalities, were supernaturally moved along by the Holy Spirit to record God’s very words, inerrant in the original writings.
 Therefore, those applying themselves to study its literal, historical-grammatical context can accurately understand God’s Word.
-Scripture is fully trustworthy as our final and sufficient authority for all of life (2 Timothy 2:16-17; 2 Peter 1:20-21).
+Scripture is fully trustworthy as our final and sufficient authority for all of life (2 Timothy 3:16-17; 2 Peter 1:20-21).

 THE TRIUNE GOD

 We believe in the one living and true God, eternally (John 17:3) existing in perfect unity as three equally and fully divine Persons: the Father, the Son, and the Holy Spirit (Matthew 28:19-20).
-Each member of the Godhead, while executing distinct but complementary roles in redemptive history, has precisely the same nature, attributes, and being, and is equally worthy of the same glory and honor and obedience (John 1:1-4; Acts 5:3-4).
+Each member of the Godhead, while executing distinct but complementary roles in redemptive history, has precisely the same nature, attributes, and being, and is equally worthy of the same glory and honour and obedience (John 1:1-4; Acts 5:3-4).

 GOD THE FATHER